 You don’t have to be playing or engaging directly in activities with the child.
 It is okay to just “be” with the little one.
 With some kids, you may need to sit on the couch and do nothing or say nothing.
 Take some time to observe the child and learn what makes him or her feel comfortable and what doesn’t.
 When you are both in a relaxed state, it will be easier to make an emotional connection, and babysitting will be much easier for you.

 7. Interact While Respecting Bodily Contact and Personal Space

-Avoid invading the child’s personal space.
+Be careful not to invade the child’s personal space.

 Do not take toys away from the little one.

 8. Engage Kids with Autism in Active Play

 Since kids with ASD have a harder time engaging in interactive play, you may have to put in more effort to convince them to play with you.

 It is advisable to play games that the child is used to.
 However, if the parents allow you to introduce new activities, don’t rush.
 For instance, if you want to teach the kid how to play with a ball, place it on the table first for a while.
 Next, toss it around a little yourself.
 Once you are sure that the child is accustomed to the idea of using a ball, you can teach them how to play with it.

 Celebrate small successes

 Don’t shy away from celebrating the moments and interactions throughout the day, no matter how small they seem.
 Whenever the child does something well, applaud them for it.
 When you do this, they will realize that playing together and behaving well brings beneficial results, and they will be happy to spend time with you.